datawire/kubernetes-workshop/app_101/build_another_service.md

 $ cd qotm
 ```

-The layout of the QOTM service should be familiar as it the same as `hello-kubernetes` with the [`Dockerfile`](https://github.com/datawire/qotm/Dockerfile) sitting in the project's root directory and a [`kubernetes/`](https://github.com/datawire/qotm/kubernetes)` directory with Kubernetes manifests.
+The layout of the Quote service should be familiar as it the same as `hello-kubernetes` with the [`Dockerfile`](https://github.com/datawire/qotm/Dockerfile) sitting in the project's root directory and a [`kubernetes/`](https://github.com/datawire/qotm/kubernetes)` directory with Kubernetes manifests.

 Display the `kubernetes/service.yaml` file in your console with the below command: